Solving the Mystery of the Mystery Books Genre

 True Crime

-True crime mysteries tell stories of crimes that actually happened at some point.
+True crime mysteries tell stories of crimes that happened at some point.

 Here are some examples of True Crime books.